 What is a boil water advisory and why is it necessary?

-A boil water advisory is issued when water contamination by disease causing organisms is a threat.
+A boil water advisory is issued when water contamination by disease-causing organisms is a threat.
 This can happen for many reasons including, loss of pressure in the distribution system, loss of disinfection, and other unexpected water quality problems.
-These often result from other events such as water line breaks, treatment disruptions, power outages and floods.1
+These often result from other events such as water line breaks, treatment disruptions, power outages, and floods.1

 To safely consume water, residents will need to bring tap water to a rolling boil for about 5 minutes and cool before using.
 Alternatively, bottled water can be used if available.
 Make sure to use either method for washing dishes, cooking, cleaning baby bottles, brushing teeth, bathing and supplying your pets drinking water.
-Some dishwashers are programmed to reach 150 degrees, which is acceptable in killing any harmful bacteria.
+Some dishwashers are programmed to reach 150 degrees, which is acceptable for killing any harmful bacteria.